awhitney42/c64aas/README.md

 # c64aas
 Commodore 64 as a Service

+## Current API
 - GET /api/program - LIST the program.
 - POST /api/program - Create a NEW program.
+- GET /api/program/&lt;line number&gt; - LIST the specified line number in the program.
+- GET /api/run - RUN the program and return the output.

+## Coming Soon

 - _PUT /api/program - Append to the program.
 (NOT YET IMPLEMENTED)_
-- GET /api/program/&lt;line number&gt; - LIST the specified line number from the program.
 - _PUT /api/program/&lt;line number&gt; - Update the line number in the program.
 (NOT YET IMPLEMENTED)_
-- GET /api/run - RUN the program and return the output.

 ## REQUIREMENTS

-This requires the cbmbasic program.
+This requires the cbmbasic program to be in the environment path.

 - https://github.com/mist64/cbmbasic